A/N: Thank you so much to all of the people who have read, favourited, alerted, and reviewed this story! I cannot tell you how much I appreciate it.

 "I care," Maleficent replied, and that coldness, that hardness in her tone was back—she sounded almost tired, "because I am going to win, and then this is going to end.
 No more games, no more variables."

 So what?
 So Rose was going to be stuck like this…

 "Until you receive True Love's First Kiss, my dear," Maleficent said sweetly.
-"Unfortunately, your current flame is all tied up at the moment, and every other eligible bachelor in the realm seems to be napping on the job.
+"Unfortunately, your current flame is all tied up at the moment, and every other eligible bachelor in the realm seems to have fallen into a deeper slumber than you're enjoying.
 So," Maleficent's voice began to fade away, "unless you fall in love with me," she chuckled cruelly, "it seems you're out of options."

 Rose sensed Maleficent's absence long before the haunting echoes of her laughter had died out.
 She wondered whether it was because the room had grown warmer or colder, and spent the next several hours thoroughly stunned that she could not tell which it was.